About Experience Projects Education Interests Contact

 Sailing

-Sailing as long as I can remember — and a certified sailing instructor with the Italian Sailing Federation (FIV, 1st level).
-The boat taught me to lead small teams under pressure, read complex systems and stay calm when plans change.
-A lot of how I run a launch I learned at sea first.
+Sailing from a very young age — and a certified sailing instructor with the Italian Sailing Federation (FIV, 1st level).
+The boat taught me to lead under pressure, read complex systems and stay calm when plans change.
+A lot of how I approach a launch I learned at sea first.

-FIV · Federazione Italiana Vela · 1st level
+FIV · Federazione Italiana Vela · Istruttore 1° livello

 Andrea after Ibiza Half Marathon